GeonYoon/EleNa/README.md

 ## How to Update the Docker Images

-If you want to test the application once you make changes into the application, you need to force Docker to rebuild the image.
+If you want to test the application after you make somes changes into the application, you need to force Docker to rebuild the images.
 In this case, Run the following command.

 ```